-Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 4.
-The applicant's prior education must include (1) mathematics, through ordinary differential equations; (2) calculus-based physics, including mechanics, heat and energy, electricity and magnetism, and elementary quantum concepts; (3) chemistry; and (4) molecular biology.
+Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 3.
+The applicant's prior education must include the following prerequisites: (1) mathematics, through ordinary differential equations; (2) calculus-based physics, including mechanics, heat and energy, electricity and magnetism, and elementary quantum concepts; (3) chemistry; and (4) molecular biology.
+Applicants whose prior education does not include the prerequisites listed above may still be admitted under provisional status, followed by full admission once they have completed the missing prerequisites.
+Missing prerequisites may be completed with Johns Hopkins Engineering (all prerequisites beyond calculus are available) or at another regionally accredited institution.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
 Transcripts from all college studies must be submitted.
 When reviewing an application, the candidate's academic and professional background will be considered.